-MT0014 Scene into Song (Junior)
+MT0014 Scene into Song (Junior) 3 hrs weekly/3 credits

 This course will focus on the acting of scene into song in the musical theatre.
 In addition to focusing on the acting essentials of the libretto, this course will focus on the motivated transition of speaking into singing.
 We will also underline bringing SELF and individual artistry to roles in the musical theatre.
 This industry is in search of originals, and each actor needs to find his/her unique voice in each role.